hamedsabri/TinkerUsd/README.md

 ## How to Build

-This project currently is supported on **Windows** only at the moment.
+This project is supported on **Windows** only at the moment.
 I just haven't had time to get this on Linux or MacOs.

 #### Requirements